* Bain group includes new member Apple -source

 * Bain bid about $18 bln, trumps Western Digital offer -source

-* Talks between Toshiba and Western Digital have stalled -sources (Adds context, analyst quote and Apple's decline to comment)
+* Talks between Toshiba and Western Digital have stalled -sources (Recasts with source information)

-The sources declined to be identified as talks concerning the auction were private.
+The source declined to be identified as the talks were private.